-Cognitive Distortions
+Cognitive Distortions And Socializing

-Below are descriptions of the main cognitive distortions.
-They're extremely well-known and you may have seen a similar list elsewhere.
-Knowing them is one of the cornerstones to identifying and cutting off maladaptive thoughts.
-You'll notice that several of the distortions blur into each other somewhat or produce similar outcomes.
-When someone has a negative or anxious thought you can usually make a case for several different distortions applying to it.
+As you read the descriptions below you'll likely notice that several of the distortions blur into each other or produce similar outcomes.
+When someone has a maladaptive thought you can often make a case for several different distortions applying to it.

 All-or-Nothing Thinking / Black and White Thinking